Restoration of residual gauge symmetries towards color confinement due to topological defects

-To give the complete discussion for confinement, it is necessary to consider interactions among various fields, including different kinds of fields such as the ghost and gauge field.
-Therefore, we hope to investigate the restoration conditions of residual local gauge symmetry in sectors of all the fields in a subsequent paper.
+To give the complete discussion for confinement, it is necessary to consider interactions among various fields, including different kinds of fields such as the ghost and quark field.
+Therefore, we hope to investigate the restoration conditions of RGS in sectors of all the fields in a subsequent paper.